 I’ve made it my mission this year to check out UK based attractions and write about how accessible they are to a special needs child.
-Thomas is a child who not only has challenging and unpredictable behaviour.
+Thomas has cerebral palsy, epilepsy and learning difficulties often resulting in challenging and unpredictable behaviour.
 In September, we visited Paultons Park near Romsey to answer the question of how accessible are some of the UK’s top tourist attractions?
 It was mentioned in my previous post ‘What Happened in September?’

 A Little Bit About Peppa